What Does a Lotus Flower Mean and Symbolise?

 A yellow Lotus bloom has the sacred meaning of being highly spiritual and above all material things.

 According to Christian readings, the Archangel Gabriel was believed to be holding out his hands with a bouquet of Waterlilies during the Annunciation of the Virgin Mary.
-This act was symbolic of the elements of fire and water – the creation and generation of man and flesh which is a similar symbolic meaning for Lotuses.
+This act was symbolic of the elements of fire and water – the creation and generation of man and flesh which is a similar symbolic meaning for lotuses.

-In the sacred texts of Buddhism, the Lotus was said to be held by Bodhisattva who announced to Mahâ-Mâyâ, the birth of Gautama Buddha – the world’s savior.
+In the sacred texts of Buddhism, the lotus was said to be held by Bodhisattva who announced to Mahâ-Mâyâ, the birth of Gautama Buddha – the world’s savior.

-The Lotus has one of the strongest spiritual influences amongst any flower in the world.
-The essence of this flower is inviting the shower of blessings from the gods – bringing forth good fortune and a deeper sense of spiritual connections.
+The essence of this flower is inviting the shower of blessings from the gods and goddesses – bringing forth good fortune and a deeper sense of spiritual connections of the crown chakra.
+It also acts as a healing floral that eases emotional worries and anxieties.

 A Nelumbo blossom may also help in embodying desirable traits.
 These flowers assist in the embodiment of humility, deepening spiritual understanding, and encouraging public service.

-Since it is creation and rebirth, some folktales and myths about Lotuses speak about that.
-Once upon a time during the period of creation, a giant Lotus flower emerged from the pond giving birth to the brightest star in the sky – the sun.
+Since it is creation and rebirth, some folktales and myths about lotuses speak about that.
+Once upon a time during the period of creation, a giant lotus flower emerged from the pond giving birth to the brightest star in the sky – the sun.

-One Indian legend says that the Lotus isn’t the mother of the sun but was actually a fallen star from the sky!
+One Indian legend says that the lotus isn’t the mother of the sun but was actually a fallen star from the sky!
 Once the star splashed into the water, it changed into the Lotus flower.

 What does a Lotus Floral Tattoo Symbolize?